c00cjz00/compose-services_google/docs/aced.md

 ## Data

-    * Per instructions, disable guppy and kibana
+    * Per instructions, in disable guppy and kibana

     * Create a program and project.
 See https://github.com/uc-cdis/compose-services/blob/master/docs/using_the_commons.md#programs-and-projects